-For the following leaflets - Off to the best start, Building a happy baby, Caring for your baby at night, Feeding twins, Expressing, Caring for your Premature baby, Formula feeding, responding to babies needs and more please follow this link
+For the following leaflets - Off to the best start, Building a happy baby, Caring for your baby at night, Feeding twins, Expressing, Caring for your Premature baby, Formula feeding, responding to babies needs and more please follow this link.

-For videos on Skin to Skin, Information for Dads, Mums experience of breastfeeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please follow this link
+For videos on Skin to Skin, Information for Dads, Mums experience of breastfeeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please follow this link.

 Click the icon for more information.

-It includes attaching your baby onto your breast, close loving relationships and skin to skin.
+This FREE audio clip gives you some useful tips on infant feeding such as attaching your baby onto your breast, close loving relationships and skin to skin.
 This download will sit alongside all the conversations you will have during your pregnancy with your midwife.
 The download enables you to settle back, relax within the comfort of your own home and enjoy being with your baby, feeling your baby move, interacting with your baby.
 Relaxation helps release endorphins, these are our feel good hormones.
 Pregnancy is about building a relationship with your baby.

 Download the clip here.

-Click on the link to find out more:
+Click here to find out more.

 Your Health Visitor will contact you between 30-40 weeks and arrange a home visit.
 This is a great opportunity to explore your feelings around your pregnancy and caring for your baby when he or she is born.